-Weird Science is the creation of strange and powerful devices beyond the normal technological level of the setting.
-It might be possible due to super fuels, alien discoveries, or rare super-geniuses who constantly push the boundaries of science.
+Weird scientists use strange and powerful inventions beyond the normal technological level of the setting.
+Such creations might be possible due to super fuels, alien discoveries, or the raw intellect of rare super-geniuses who push the boundaries of science.